teguhsam/teguhsam/README.md

 # 💫 About Me:
-I am a Software and Data Engineer with 4 years of work experience.<br>I am currently learning AI Engineering
+I am a Software and Data Engineer with 4 years of work experience.<br>I am currently learning AI and LLM Engineering

 ## 🌐 Socials: